 More than 550 organizations experienced a data break in 2021.
 Forty million people in the U.S. were affected by security breaches (The Verge).

+69% of people worldwide say they are more concerned than ever about their online privacy (Howarth).
 Over the past years, people have continued to demand data privacy and have questions about their information (Deloitte):

 - Who has access to my information?